angular/angular/modules/angular2/docs/core/02_directives.md

 ## Instantiator

 Instantiator is a directive which can controll instantiation of child views which are then inserted into the DOM.
-(Examples are `ng-if` and `ng-repeat`.)
+(Examples are `if` and `foreach`.)

 * Instantiators can only be placed on `<template>` elements (or the short hand version which uses `<element template>` attribute.)
 * Only one instantiator can be present per DOM template element.